-It’s hard to believe the world we’re living in right now.
+It’s STILL hard to believe the world we’re living in right now.
 Life “before” feels like an eternity ago.

 How Does the Coronavirus Affect Children?